Skiylia-Lang/RPythonSkiylia/README.md

 # Acknowledgements

-I, [Jack](https://github.com/SK1Y101), definitely couldn't have created PySkiylia without any outside sources.
+I, [Jack](https://github.com/SK1Y101), definitely couldn't have created RPythonSkiylia without any outside sources.

 I owe a huge debt to Bob Nystrom and his excellent book, [Crafting Interpreters](https://craftinginterpreters.com/).
 Not only did he give me true inspiration to develop Skiylia, but also provided cleanly documented concepts and a delightful read.
 If there is *anyone* that hasn't yet read his implementation of Lox from cover to cover, I would thoroughly recommend doing so.